That was the last presentation of the module|

 Past exam papers on Syllabus 3 are available here.
 Note that the module was previously called MT5821: it was a 20-credit module and the exam was 2 hours 30 minutes.

-If the lectures are on-line, then unlike my normal practice, I will make lecture notes available in advance of the lectures, so as to give you maximum flexibility in planning your time.
+I will make lecture notes available in advance of the lectures, so as to give you maximum flexibility in planning your time.
 But as usual I strongly advise you to attend the lectures, and then make use of the notes or slides to clarify things that were not clear from the lectures.
 Warning: The notes or slides may change, subject to correction of mistakes and comments from the audience!

-Unlike in previous years, assessment will be 20% coursework and 80% examination.There will be a coursework sheet provided every week.
+Assessment will be 20% coursework and 80% examination.There will be a coursework sheet provided every week.
 These are optional except for two which will be clearly indicated in advance, which will be each worth 10% of the overall mark for the module.

 Please do not hesitate to contact me by email if you have any questions.